tanakamawere/personalwebsite/_posts/2024/2024-09-30-gratitude.md

 You shouldn't be grateful of your life in comparison to someone else, but you should be grateful for your life because it is your life.
 And you are living it.

-And I suppose that's what the Bible tries to tell us when it says, "In everything, give thanks."
+And that's what the Bible tries to tell us when it says, "In everything, give thanks."
 (1 Thessalonians 5:18).
 It's not because of a comparison to someone else's life, but it's God's will that you are living the life that you are living.

+## Don't be a catastrophiser

+However, as from everything.
+There are lessons to be learnt.
+Problems in your life *are* problems.
+No doubt.

+But don't catastrophise them.
+Don't make them bigger than they are.
+Don't make them the end of the world.
+Because they are not.
+That takes your eye away from looking at the positives and being very grateful for the things that you have.

+I mean, let's think about this.

+You are reading this.
+You are probably using a device 100 times better than what they used to land on the moon back in the last century.
+You have access to the internet which is a vast learning tool.
+You probably ate something today.
+You are going to have a roof over your head today.
+You probably didn't die from the Zimbabwean heat today (maybe tomorrow because yoh)

+You have a lot going on for you, yet you ruminate over that one text and your whole day turns upside down because of that?

 ## Conclusion